buildbreakdo/lambda-starter/README.md

 `npm run test:watch`

+### Watch
+Monitor `src` folder for changes and rebuild when changes occur.

+`npm run watch`

 ### Start
 Run API Gateway locally using `template.yml` configuration.
 This configuration points to `build/index.js`.

 `npm run start`

 Navigate to `localhost:5000` to see your function live locally.
 Changes are automatically watched for.

 #### Local Development
 Prerequisites.
 Running Serverless projects and functions locally with SAM Local requires Docker to be installed and running.